langdon/summit-2015-lab-15812/labs/chapter3.md

 #### MariaDB Dockerfile

-1. Change to the `mariadb` directory.
-In a text editor create a file named `Dockerfile`.
+1. In a text editor create a file named `Dockerfile` in the `mariadb` directory.

+        vi mariadb/Dockerfile

 1. Add a `FROM` line that uses a specific image tag.
 Also add `MAINTAINER` information.

         FROM registry.access.redhat.com/rhel:7.1-6